-Originally from the Seattle area, Bliesner and her husband of 18 years, David Cline, have two children.
+Originally from the Seattle area, Ms. Bliesner and her husband, David Cline, have two children.
 Samara attends Redmond High School and Josiah attends Redmond Junior High.
-For the past 10 years, Bliesner has volunteered in her children’s schools.
-Bliesner helped implement after-school activities including chess club, math club, Lego league robotics and school musical productions at Rockwell Elementary.
+For the past 10 years, Ms. Bliesner has volunteered in her children’s schools.
+Ms. Bliesner helped implement after-school activities including chess club, math club, Lego league robotics and school musical productions at Rockwell Elementary.
 She received a Golden Acorn Award from the Rockwell PTA for her work.
-Bliesner is also a founding board member of the Lake Washington Schools Foundation.
+Ms. Bliesner is also a founding board member of the Lake Washington Schools Foundation.
 She developed their classroom grant program.